 How To Get to Batavia Stad by Public Transport

 Intercity trains from NS Dutch Railways run half-hourly between Amsterdam Central station and Lelystad Centrum.
-The journey takes 39 minutes with a change at Almere Centrum.
+The journey takes 38 minutes with a change at Almere Centrum.
 There are also non-stop Sprinter trains running half-hourly which take almost 1 hour.

-The standard fare is €21.60 return (2020) plus €1 extra for a disposable ticket.
+The standard day return fare is €25.00 (2025) plus €1.50 extra for a disposable ticket.

-From Lelystad Centrum station you can take bus 3 which reaches Batavia Stad in 10 minutes.
-You can use an OV-chip card with credit for the bus trip or pay €2.50 for a single trip.
+From Lelystad Centrum station you can take EBS RRReis bus 3 (half-hourly) which reaches Batavia Stad in 10 minutes.
+Pay €2.14 for a single trip or check-in and out with a contactless debit/credit card or OV-chip card.

 On the train journey between Almere and Lelystad you will pass the large (and controversial) nature reserve Oostvaardersplassen.
 It is an amazing sight, looking something like an African savannah – the 5,600 hectare park contains wild horses, deer and migratory birds.
-Because of a lack of natural predators, a proportion of the herbivore animals have been known to starve to death in the winter.
+Because of a lack of natural predators, a proportion of the herbivore animals have been known in the past to starve to death in the winter.